How Is the Pandemic Affecting Young Athletes?

 Bianca Edison, MD, MS, FAAP, launched a new study this past spring to find the answer to that question.

 “Sports are an integral and positive part of many youth and young adult lives.
-And yet many aspects of sports participation and training have come to a halt or have significantly changed since the COVID-19 pandemic began,” says Dr. Edison, a sports medicine physician in the Children’s Orthopaedic Center at Children’s Hospital Los Angeles.
+And yet many aspects of sports participation and training have come to a halt or have significantly changed since the COVID-19 pandemic began,” says Dr. Edison, a sports medicine physician in the Jackie and Gene Autry Orthopedic Center at Children’s Hospital Los Angeles.
 “Those changes could have potential negative effects on young athletes’ physical health, as well as their emotional well-being.”

 The study’s goal is to find out how that loss of sports is influencing youth athletes’ identity and their physical, mental and emotional health.
 In addition, the team is investigating how those effects differ between adolescents and young adults—and whether athletes from minority groups or lower-income families have been disproportionately impacted.